 - Reattach the hose, being sure to clamp the two parts together really well so that there isn’t any leakage.

 - Pour really hot water into the machine to remove any residual gunk as well as to check for any leaks.
 You can also run an empty load on hot, but make sure to pay close attention to the connection points so that you don’t have water pouring out onto your laundry room floor.

-Cleaning out a clog in your washing machine drain is a fairly simple task, but if you don’t feel confident in your repair abilities or find yourself running into problems, don’t hesitate to call a Utah plumbing company.
+Cleaning out a clog in your washing machine drain is a fairly simple task, but if you don’t feel confident in your repair abilities or find yourself running into problems, don’t hesitate to call a professional Utah drain cleaning and rootering company.